khauser/microservices4vaadin/README.md

 * **Eventstore**:
   * Distribute events across microservices via RabbitMQ and persist them in MongoDB
 * **Frontend**:
-  * Vaadin frontend with a simple "Hello, world!"
+  * Vaadin frontend with some simple but responsive UI
   * Load balanced (Ribbon) access to backend
   * Gets user data from spring session
 * **UserService**:
-  * Should hold all about the user domain
+  * Represents the user domain
 * **Backend**:
   * Simple but secured REST resource as backend for the frontend
 * **Discovery**: service discovery with eureka